CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

     ![](images/L01/image29u.png)

-1. Select the **Mode** from the properties dropdown and change its value by entering the below text.
+1. Select the **Mode** from the properties dropdown and change its value by entering the text below.

     ```
     TextMode.MultiLine